Constraint-Aware Reinforcement Learning via Adaptive Action Scaling: Introduction

 In contrast to prior work, we propose a modular alternative: instead of overriding actions or jointly optimizing conflicting objectives, we scale actions based on the expected cost of future constraint violations while preserving the policy’s task-directed behavior (see Fig.~\ref{fig:cover}).The architecture consists of a reward-maximizing task agent and a regulator network guided by twin cost critics to conservatively estimate constraint violations.
 The regulator applies element-wise scaling to attenuate risky actions, enforcing safety without requiring prior knowledge of dynamics or compromising exploration.
 Although our approach resembles safe exploration in formulation, we do not require prior knowledge of the system dynamics, and we do not override the task agent's actions, thereby preserving both exploration and safety without external overrides.

-We evaluate our approach on several dynamical systems from Safety Gymnasium~\cite{ji2023safety} and the Safety-Critical environments from~\cite{tian2024reinforcement}.
+We evaluate our approach on several dynamical systems from Safety Gymnasium~\cite{ji2023safety}.
 Our method achieves the highest Return-to-Cost (RC) ratio \cite{thananjeyan2021recovery}, reducing constraint violations by up to 126~times over recent safe RL baselines \cite{stooke2020responsive, sootla2022enhancing, yu2022towards, ganai2023iterative, kim2024spectral}.
-In summary, our contributions are: \begin{itemize} \item We propose a modular safe RL framework that decouples reward maximization and safety enforcement via a cost-aware regulator that scales actions based on predicted violations. \item Our model-free approach integrates seamlessly into standard off-policy RL pipelines such as SAC~\cite{haarnoja2018soft} and TD3~\cite{fujimoto2018addressing}, improving safety without compromising exploration. \item We achieve state-of-the-art performance on safety benchmarks, with up to 126~times fewer constraint violations and the highest RC ratios across tasks. \end{itemize}
+In summary, our contributions are: (i) We propose a modular safe RL framework that decouples reward maximization and safety enforcement via a cost-aware regulator that scales actions based on predicted violations. (ii) Our model-free approach integrates seamlessly into standard off-policy RL pipelines such as SAC~\cite{haarnoja2018soft} and TD3~\cite{fujimoto2018addressing}, improving safety without compromising exploration. (iii) We achieve state-of-the-art performance on safety benchmarks, with up to 126~times fewer constraint violations and the highest RC ratios across tasks.